 I was working on organizing my digital files on my computer the other day.
-I had learned a few things to get me started while listening in on a class by Tracey Gritz of The Efficient Office.
 As I began, I realized that organizing digital files was similar to home organizing.

 All files, whether computer or paper, should be organized into work and personal.

 Under ‘My Documents’ I added my two businesses and a personal file which I called HOME.
 By adding an underscore, these three files will stay at the beginning of the list.
 By capitalizing them, it distinguishes them as MAIN categories.
 Here is what it looks like on my computer:

 Even though I added these main categories, ALL of my files are still under ‘My Documents’.
 Nothing ‘magically’ organizes them all into their specific categories.
 I have been using random bits of free time to go through each file and either delete it or slide it into one of the three categories.
 This takes time!
 I have so many documents that I have saved over the years I don’t even know what they are!
 Opening each one, reading it, and then exiting out to either delete it or drag it into the correct category takes so long.
 (Whine, whine…yes, I’d like some cheese with my whine.)